- Finance

 Getting codes onto your roster

-1. Pick it manually
+Pick it manually

-• On a support, the code drives invoicing.
+- On a support, it drives invoicing.

-• On a shift, it drives payroll.
+- On a shift, it drives payroll.

-2. Let rules do it for you
+Let rules do it

 Keeping things in sync